Inventory

 Surplus Inventory

-Excess inventory that exceeds current demand, often leading to higher holding costs and the risk of obsolescence.
+Excess inventory that exceeds current demand often leads to higher holding costs and the risk of obsolescence.

 Turnover Ratio